Log Traces

 Searchable Metadata

-Metadata fields are indexed and searchable in the dashboard.
+Labels are indexed and searchable in the dashboard.
 Use consistent keys across traces for effective filtering.

 Capturing Inputs & Outputs